 The Doctor regenerates into his second incarnation before a confused Ben and Polly.
 Neither are sure what to make of this strange new man who has seemingly appeared in the Doctors place and who neither conforms nor denies that he is the Doctor.

-Polly thinks it is the Doctor, but Ben is confused as this stranger doesn’t even act like man the Doctor they knew.
+Polly thinks it is the Doctor, but Ben is confused as this stranger doesn’t even act like the Doctor they knew.

 The TARDIS takes the three time travellers to the planet Vulcan in the far future.
 The Doctor witnesses a murder of a man sent from Earth to check the human colony located on the planet.
 The Doctor discovers a badge on the man’s corpse that he uses to bluff his way into the colony by pretending to be the examiner, with Ben and Polly as his team.

 The examiner was summoned by the deputy governor of the colony Quinn to deal with a group of rebels, though despite this the governor does not consider the rebels to be that dangerous.

 Lesterson the colony’s leading scientist meanwhile discovers a crashed space capsule within the Mercury swamps of the planet.
 The following night the Doctor discovers much to his horror that it contains two deactivated Daleks with a third one missing.

 Lesterson soon finds the time travellers in his lab and demands to know what they are doing here.
 The Doctor says that his badge (the examiners badge) allows him to go anywhere on the colony.
 The Doctor deduces that Lesterson is hiding the third Dalek and believes that he might be trying to reactivate it.